ALP/Playground approach and tools - Intensive course

 About the Program

 "Autism is not a language barrier; it is simply a different language" (Haley Moss).
-In the words of Mel Baggs, a prominent autism advocate: "I communicate best outside of language altogether, but there are no tools to interpret that."
-Imagine the incredible potential if we possessed a universal code that could unlock the power to understand one another and break down barriers of communication.
+As Mel Baggs, a prominent autism advocate, wrote: "I communicate best outside of language altogether, but there are no tools to interpret that."
+What if we did have the tools?
+What if we could unlock a shared code of connection—one that transcends words?

 Professionals such as therapists (including social workers, psychologists, art therapists, and psychotherapists), doctors, paramedical professionals, and educators with at least a bachelor's degree, who work with neurodivergent individuals, particularly those on the autism spectrum, are eligible to apply.
 Selected candidates will undergo a personal interview.
 Please note that enrollment capacity is limited.